tatey/LIFXHTTPKit/README.markdown

    methods that respond to network and local changes.
 4. Light state is maintained by an instance of `Client` and shared between all instances of `LightTarget`.
-If you power on one light target then all light targets which share the same underline light are notified of the change.
+If you power on one light target then all light targets which share the same underlying light are notified of the change.

 ## Detailed Usage